 I was trying to “restore” the Mac mini, but I kept running in to issues when restoring from my MacBook Pro.

-There is a particular port you need to use on the Mac mini to put it in a restore mode–it’s the one closest to the HDMI connection.
+There is a particular port you need to use on the machine that is being restored to put it in a DFU mode.
 I thought the “connection problem with the USB host” error I was getting was because of the Mac mini.
 However, it was with my MacBook Pro.

 I’m blown away at how fast apps launch, even apps compiled for Intel.
 And it’s been years since I’ve had a machine that doesn’t get hot when I do anything complex in Final Cut Pro or Xcode.